MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/archive-or-delete-a-team.md

 Follow these steps to archive a team.
 You must be a Teams service admin to make these changes.
 See [Use Teams administrator roles to manage Teams](./using-admin-roles.md) to read about getting admin roles and permissions.

-1. In the admin center, select **Teams**.
+1. In the admin center, select **Manage teams**.
-2. Select a team by clicking the team name.
+2. Place a checkmark next to the team name.
 3. Select **Archive**.
 The following message will appear.

     ![Screenshot of Teams archive message.](media/teams-archive-message.png)